-Lack of Parental Permission Forms, Child Consent Forms, and Assent Script/Procedure
+Lack of Parental Permission Forms, Child Assent Forms, and Assent Script/Procedure

-When children are involved, both parental permission and children's consent forms are required.
-For children under age 12, an oral assent script & procedure (rather than written consent) is necessary.
+When children are involved, both parental permission and children's assent forms are usually required.
+For children under age 12, an oral assent script & procedure (rather than written consent) is most often appropriate.

 Inappropriate Referrals to Other Documents

-The Application for Review must be complete and include all requested information.
-Do not include statements such as, "Refer to Research Proposal," or "See NSF proposal."
+The IRB protocol must be complete and include all requested information in the appropriate sections.
+It should not include statements such as, "Refer to Research Proposal," or "See NSF proposal."

 Complicated or Technical Language

-The language in the recruitment materials and consent forms should be age appropriate but not above a 10th grade level (circumstances frequently dictate a lower level).
+The language in the recruitment materials and consent forms should be understandable to the target population.
 Do not use technical language or terms specific to a discipline.
-If the consent forms may be best understood in another language, that version must be submitted along with an English translation.

 Overstatement of Possible Benefits